-- NHS Jobs
+- NHS Jobs (England and Wales)

-- Pulse Jobs
+- RCGP Jobs

-It is possible to work for a practice as a salaried doctor, which allows you to stay focused on clinical care and have flexibility over the hours you work.
+It's possible to work for a practice as a salaried doctor, which allows you to stay focused on clinical care and have flexibility over the hours you work.

 Other development opportunities lie in education, training, research and development, volunteering for charities or providing occupational health services.
 You could also take on work in the armed forces, prisons, police stations or within medical journalism.